-Question Y Ν Action Point 1 Is the building equipped to provide hearing assistance? $\checkmark$ The loop system is only fitted in the new extension classrooms

-2 Does lighting installation of the building take into account the needs of people with visual disabilities? √ 3 3 Are there large-print versions of information about the building/activities available?
-V 4 Is there braille information available for people with visual disabilities? $\checkmark$
+Question Y Ν Action Point 1 Is the building equipped to provide hearing assistance? ~ N/A at this time, would be added if necessary 2 Does lighting installation of the building take into account the needs of people with visual disabilities? ~ N/A at this time, would be added if necessary 3 Are there large-print versions of information about the building/activities available? ~ N/A at this time, would be added if necessary 4 Is there braille information available for people with visual disabilities? \checkmark N/A at this time, would be added if necessary